nilspin/VoxelHashing_demo/README.md

 # ICP Demo

+A program for GPU based scalable 3D reconstruction based on Matthias Niessner's 2013 SIGGRAPH paper [VoxelHashing](http://niessnerlab.org/papers/2013/4hashing/niessner2013hashing.pdf).

+It ~~has~~ will have 3 components :
-This a simple point-cloud registration program using Point-to-plane Iterative Closest Points algorithm.
+1. Point-cloud registration using Point-to-plane Iterative Closest Points algorithm.
+Uses Gauss-Newton for solving non-linear least squares problem.
+2. [WIP] Hash-table in GPU memory that stores underlying 3D model by-parts, and is backbone of the program.
+Supports fast addition and deletion of blocks on-the-fly.
+3. [TODO] Renderer for visualising integrated model so far.

 To build, you'll need the following (version in brackets are versions used during development)  :

 * cmake (>3)
-* gcc (7.4) - because anything newer doesn't play with CUDA
+* gcc (7.4) - because anything newer doesn't play well with CUDA
+* (Windows) Visual Studio Community 2015 (v14.0)
 * CUDA (10.1)
 * GLM (0.9.9.2)
 * SDL2 (2.0.8)